 As many of you will know, Australia is no stranger to drought.
 In fact, drought in Australia is becoming a long-term thing.
 Luckily, there are millions of Australians who have been pitching in in various ways to try and minimise the devastating effects as much as possible.
 We decided to do our part as well and, last month, held our first fundraiser for the drought relief.

 The Jacaranda Finance Drought Row-lief was just one of many movements to try and minimise the detrimental effects the drought is having on our country.
 In fact, 2018 has brought the second driest Autumn since the Bureau of Meteorology started taking records in 1900.
+This article brought to you by Jacaranda Fiannce, apply with us today if you need a loan with no credit check.

 It’s bittersweet, isn’t it?
 We live in such a big, beautiful country yet the land is constantly struggling.
 We are so lucky to have the space that we do and the diversity it offers us.
 Deserts, rainforests, beaches, mountain ranges, stretches of the Australian outback.
 When drought in Australia hits it can be hard to maintain that optimism so many of us share about our land.

 Australia is the second driest continent in the world, next to Antarctica, with less than 600mm of rainfall per year.
 As the weather and climate in Australia are so erratic, we hold 6 places in the top 25 most severe droughts ever recorded in the world.
+Many people do not realize you can also use Jacaranda Finance to get a car loan.
+Apply with us today if you need a new vehicle.

 The worst drought in Australia happened from 2001 to 2009: 8 long years of devastating drought in Australia.
 However, the 2018 drought has brought its own devastation for the southern states of Australia.
 In fact, New South Wales has been declared 100% in drought.
 Furthermore, parts of Queensland, eastern South Australia and Victoria are also experiencing harsh conditions.
 Farmers all over are running out of food and can barely keep their stock alive.
+People who need quick loans apply with Jacaranda Finance, because we give quick decisions on applications.

 Many parts of central and eastern NSW, north-west Victoria and eastern South Australia have actually had below average rainfall since April 2017.
 We also just saw the second driest September on record.